datacarpentry/python-ecology-lesson/episodes/00-before-we-start.md

 [Spyder][spyder-ide] is an **Integrated Development Environment** that allows one to write Python scripts and interact with the Python software from within a single interface.

-Anaconda also comes with a package manager called [conda](https://conda.io/docs/), which makes it easy to install and update additional packages.
+Anaconda comes with a package manager called [conda](https://conda.io/docs/) used to install and update additional packages.

 ## Research Project: Best Practices